newrelic/newrelic-browser-agent/README.md

 Using the `MicroAgent` class, it is possible to skip the "auto" instrumentation phases of the other loader types, and provide a *very small* agent designed for capturing data in a controlled manner via the API interfaces.
 The `MicroAgent` captures a distinct `PageView` event when instantiated, and additional `PageAction` and `JavaScriptError` events may be captured by calling the `noticeError` and `addPageAction` methods.

-Because it does not wrap the page-level globals in the same way as the base `Agent` class, the `MicroAgent` is not only smaller but can easily be instantiated multiple times on a single page with low overhead, with each instance configured to report to a different Browser App entity in New Relic One if desired.
+Because it does not wrap the page-level globals in the same way as the base `Agent` class, the `MicroAgent` is not only smaller but can easily be instantiated multiple times on a single page with low overhead, with each instance configured to report to a different Browser App entity in New Relic if desired.
 This accommodates specialized use cases, such as segmented UI designs (e.g., the micro front-end pattern) or applications requiring subsets of manually-handled data to be reported to different application entities.

 The example below illustrates how to instantiate and interact with two separate `MicroAgent` instances on one page.